 The key risk factors for diseases that may require antimicrobial use in farm animals include: stress; low immunity; overcrowding; overheating; poor hygiene and biosecurity (processes to prevent new infections being introduced); diet change; housing system; mixing of unfamiliar animals; group size; temperature variation, and poor air quality.
 Meeting animals’ needs for space, appropriate food and water, comfort and ensuring appropriate handling and management practices, including regular inspections of animals, can help prevent disease and significantly reduce any need for antimicrobials.
 This can be achieved by considering the following: low-stress stock handling; reducing stocking density; implementing an all-in all-out system (every animal in a batch leaves the farm at the one time and all new animals enter at the one time); vaccination; effective shed design and ventilation; appropriate feeding; avoiding mixing unfamiliar animals; breeding for robustness; and avoiding use of antimicrobials except to treat sick animals under veterinary advice.

-The RSPCA supports responsible use of antimicrobials, particularly of those important for human medicine.
-Routine use of antimicrobials (for growth promotion or to prevent infections), especially antibiotics and coccidiostats, is strongly discouraged as the focus of farm animal management must be on creating an optimum environment to meet the animals’ needs.
+The RSPCA believes antimicrobials should be used responsibly, particularly those important for human medicine.
+Routine use of antimicrobials for growth promotion or to prevent infections, especially antibiotics and coccidiostats, is strongly discouraged as the focus of farm animal management must be on creating an optimum environment to meet the animals’ needs.
 The RSPCA does not oppose the responsible use of antimicrobials to treat disease (e.g. the use of antibiotics to treat bacterial infections).

 Where antimicrobials are routinely used to prevent the spread or occurrence of disease in farm animals, an Antimicrobial Stewardship Plan (which includes veterinary advice) should be in place and updated yearly, to demonstrate responsible antimicrobial use.
-The Plan would demonstrate that a greater focus was placed on optimising the animal’s environment, good animal husbandry and appropriate management practices to reduce reliance on routine use of antimicrobials and to eventually end their use altogether.
+Implementation of such a Plan should demonstrate that a greater focus is placed on optimising the animal’s environment, good animal husbandry and appropriate management practices to reduce reliance on routine use of antimicrobials and to eventually end their use altogether.

 Reporting antimicrobial use (including coccidiostats) by every livestock sector should be compulsory, as it would provide transparency to consumers and allow industry to demonstrate a commitment to responsible antimicrobial use.
 Monitoring through testing animal products and reporting of antimicrobial resistance is also needed to evaluate the effect of reducing the use of antimicrobials on the level of antimicrobial resistance.